varabyte/kobweb/README.md

   base { Modifier.setVariable(dialogWidth, 300.px).width(dialogWidth.value(400.px)) }
 }
 ```

+> [!IMPORTANT]
-***NOTE:** In the above example, we have one line where we set a variable and query it in the same style, which we did
+> In the above example, we have one line where we set a variable and query it in the same style, which we did purely for
-purely for demonstration purposes.
-In practice, you would probably never do this -- the variable should have been set
+> demonstration purposes.
+In practice, you would probably never do this -- the variable should have been set separately
-separately earlier.*
+> earlier.

 To demonstrate these concepts all together, below we declare a background color variable, create a root container scope
 which sets it, a child style that uses it, and, finally, a child style variant that overrides it: